Mykyta-G/mac-battery-limiter/README.md

 - **Battery Monitoring**: Real-time monitoring of battery level, charging status, and power source
 - **Smart Charging Limits**: Set custom maximum charge limits (20%-100%) to prevent overcharging
-- **Menu Bar Integration**: Easy access from the menu bar with an orange battery icon
+- **Menu Bar Integration**: Easy access from the menu bar with a battery icon
 - **Background Operation**: Continues monitoring even when the app is not actively used
 - **Sleep Mode Support**: Maintains monitoring during system sleep with reduced frequency
 - **Auto-start**: Option to automatically start with your Mac